TalakSiddiqui/ecommerce-sales-dashboard/README.md

 This Power BI dashboard analyzes **E-commerce sales performance** to identify trends in revenue, profit, quantity sold, and customer behavior.
 It provides insights into sales by **state, product category, payment modes, and customer segments**, helping businesses make data-driven decisions.

+**📂 Files in this Repository :**
+dashboard.pbix — Power BI Desktop file (open in Power BI Desktop)

+dashboard.png — Dashboard preview screenshot

+insights.pdf — PDF export of the report (for quick viewing)

+dataset-info.md — Brief dataset description (or note about data privacy)

+README.md — (this file)

 # 🛠 Tools & Skills Used
 - **Power BI Desktop** for data modeling & visualization
 - **Power Query** for data cleaning and transformation